 Findings from this study indicated that the available treatment process in WRP A could effectively remove more than 80% of targeted PFCs in the wastewater.
-The highest percentage of total PFC removal was found in WRP A (97%), followed by WWTP C (65%), WWTP B (54%) and WWTP A (52%).
+The largest percentage of total PFCs removal was found in WRP A (97%), followed by WWTP C (65%), WWTP B (54%) and WWTP A (52%).
 Of all the targeted perfluorinated compounds, PFHpA, PFOA, PFNA, and PFUnDA were found to be the dominant PFCs detected in the raw wastewater influent of all the WWTPs.
-The highest concentration of PFOS was found in WWTP C (10.0-9.5 ng/l), which receives municipal and industrial wastewater and landfill leachates.
-There is a noticeable decrease in PFC concentration (except for PFOA, PFOS and PFNA) from influent to effluent through the treatment processes.
-An increase in the concentration of some PFCs after activated sludge treatment was noted in WRP A (during and after initial chlorination) and WWTP D and WWTP C. Chularueangaksorn et al. (2012) attributed the increase to bioaccumulation/adsorption of PFCs from inflowing wastewater onto the activated sludge, with subsequent release downstream.
-The concentrations of BPA and ACE in the four WWTP influents ranged from 1.32-210 μ g/L for BPA and from non-detectable to 175 μ g/L for ACE.
+The highest concentration of PFOs was found in WWTP C (10.0-9.5 ng/l), which receives inflow from both municipal, industrial and landfill leachates.
+There is a noticeable decrease in the PFCs concentration (except for PFOA, PFOS and PFNA) from influent to effluent through the treatment processes.
+Increases in the concentration of some PFCs after activated sludge treatment was noted in WRP A (during and after initial chlorination) and WWTP D and WWTP C. Chularueangaksorn et al. (2012) attributed the increase to bioaccumulation/adsorption of PFCs from new inflow of wastewater onto the activated sludge, which are subsequently released downstream.
+The concentrations of BPA and ACE in the four WWTP influents ranged from 1.32-210 μg/L and nd - 175 μg/L respectively.
 There was a major decrease in the effluent concentration through the different treatment processes, indicating that these compounds are effectively removed by the treatment processes.
-Removal efficiency for BPA in WRP A, WWTP C, WWTP B, and WWTP D are 98.5%, 99.7%, 93.4%, and 86.5%, respectively.
-Removal efficiency of acetaminophen is 100% (WRP A), 95.6% (WWTP B), 100% (WWTP C), and 95.8% (WWTP D).
+Removal efficiency for BPA in WRP A, WWTP C, WWTP B, and WWTP D are 98.5%, 99.7, 93.4%, and 86.5%, respectively.
+Removal efficiency of Acetaminophen is 100% (WRP A), 95.6% (WWTP C), 100% (WWTP C), and 95.8% (WWTP D).

 With regards to process performance analysis, the current historical process data was not suited for this analysis.
 However, there is scope, given rigorous data collection programmes, for univariate monitoring of key quality variables (slow sample rates), or multivariate monitoring of operational variables (fast sample rates).
 Reliability analysis, as any data analyses, is sensitive to the quality and quantity of measurements available.
 Quality refers to data originating from calibrated instruments, taken consistently and without bias, for a long enough historical period to reflect all possible process conditions.
-Quantity refers to the number of samples used in the analysis.
-Although a bare minimum of 30 values could be used to estimate a distribution, such a small sample size would not guarantee the previously mentioned quality requirements, and would also result in a large uncertainty of the estimated reliability.
+Quantity refers to the number of samples used in the analysis: although a bare minimum of 30 values could be used to estimate a distribution, such a small sample size would not guarantee the previously mentioned quality requirements, and would also result in a large uncertainty of the estimated reliability.
 Since the practical application of statistical analysis is only as good as the data on which it is based, it would be worthwhile to conduct a rigorous data collection programme, specifically for estimating good distribution models for reliability and performance analyses.
 Such a rigorous data collection programme would have the following properties: